Table of Contents

 Xavier de Planhol, Roberta Giunta

-or Ḡazna, Ḡaznīn; province and city in southeastern Afghanistan, the latter situated 136 km south of Kabul at an altitude of about 2,200 meters.
+or Ḡazna, Ḡaznīn; province and city in southeastern Afghanistan.
 The earliest known monuments of Ḡaznī belong to the Ghaznavid period (366-583/977-1187), the best representative of which are the two minarets standing east of the citadel, close to two large mounds resembling mosques.

 This Article Has Images/Tables.